BekAllaev/AbpBlazorCustomTheme/README.md

 Your `global.css` style should contain styles from `Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme`(this is the name of the razor class library that contain custom themes).
 You can compare [styles](https://github.com/BekAllaev/AbpBlazorCustomTheme/blob/master/packages/Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme/wwwroot/libs/abp/css/theme.css) from `Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme` and [`global.css`](https://github.com/BekAllaev/AbpBlazorCustomTheme/blob/master/src/Acme.BookStore.Blazor/wwwroot/global.css#L32878)
-from `Acme.BookStore.Blazor` and find out that styles from `Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme` have been copied to `global.css` (take a look to the line 32878)
+from `Acme.BookStore.Blazor` and find out that styles from `Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme` have been copied to `global.css` (take a look to the line 32878).
+Run solution and you will see that applied styles

 #### What if you haven't get expected result?

-- Make sure styles inside `Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme` are inside `wwwroot` folder. ***Please take into account that you should create folder `wwwroot` inside `Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme` by yourself (there is not such folder by default)***.
-- Make sure that path of styles inside `BasicThemeBundleContributor` class in method `AddStyles` is right
+- Make sure that path to the styles inside `BasicThemeBundleContributor` class in method `AddStyles` is right.
+You can take a look to right path in source code by pressing [there](https://github.com/BekAllaev/AbpBlazorCustomTheme/blob/master/packages/Volo.Abp.AspNetCore.Components.WebAssembly.BasicTheme/BasicThemeBundleContributor.cs#L14C17-L14C17)
 - Make sure that your file with styles have **"build action"** = *"content"* and **"copy to output directory"** = *"copy if newer"*

 #### What you should do if you want to move the theme to another solution